Sothcheat/fedeora-post-setup/README.md

 This project includes two scripts tailored for distinct Fedora user needs:

 - **`beginner-setup.sh`** — A universal beginner-friendly setup script that installs essential drivers, codecs, fonts, basic developer tools, and system utilities making Fedora ready-to-use for new Linux users.
-- **`personal-setup.sh`** — A comprehensive personal development setup crafted for advanced users and developers, including IDEs, additional dev tools, productivity apps, custom themes, and more.
+- **`personal-setup.sh`** — A comprehensive personal development setup crafted for advanced users and developers, including IDEs, additional dev tools, productivity apps, and more.

 ---